Governance

 4. Board of Directors

-The Board of Directors holds ultimate responsibility for governance and oversight.
+The Directors hold ultimate responsibility for governance and oversight.
 Their duties include:

 – Strategic planning and mission alignment